FIDE titles: History

 The titles were awarded by a vote of the FIDE Congress before the requirements became more formalized.
 In 1957, FIDE introduced norms (qualifying standards) for FIDE titles.
-Two further subordinate titles, FIDE Master and Candidate Master, were created in 1978 and 2002 respectively.
+FIDE introduced a higher women only title, that of Woman Grandmaster (WGM) in 1976.
+In 1978 the subordinate titles of FIDE Master (FM) and Woman FIDE master (WFM) were introduced, followed in 2002 by the titles of Candidate Master (CM) and Woman Candidate Master (WCM).

 Similar titles are awarded by the International Correspondence Chess Federation, and by the World Federation for Chess Composition for both composing and solving chess problems.
 These bodies work in cooperation with FIDE but are now independent of it.

 Open titles

 The titles of Grandmaster, International Master, FIDE Master and Candidate Master are available to all over-the-board chess players.
 The requirements for each title have varied over time, but generally require having demonstrated a prescribed level of achievement in tournaments at classical time controls under FIDE-approved conditions.